 I sometimes tell Ron that he might be better off if he’d married a young Dutch woman instead of choosing our bicultural blend.
 If he’d married within his own country and culture, he’d likely be having a photo-op family experience right now.
 Instead of that ideal, our children are spread over three countries, so someone’s always missing someone.

 Even after three decades together, I tell him that he could still make the jump if he wants to, which he dismisses as nonsense.
 If he were to change his mind though and go toward that other option, I believe that I love him enough to support his choice for love and happiness.

-When there’s real love in a relationship, no one feels held captive, because requirements aren’t being made.
-In fact, real love says, “I’m willing to help you change if you want that.
+In a relationship based on love, no one feels held captive, because requirements aren’t being made.
+Love says, “I’m willing to help you change if you want that.
 And I’ll keep loving you whether you change or not.
-Because I accept you as you are – even if you don’t want to be with me anymore.”
+Because I accept you as you are, even if you don’t want to be with me anymore.”

-Naturally, we expect our partners to keep their commitments with us while we’re together.
-But if at some point they want to change the agreements, we don’t bind them.
-We don’t hang onto them against their wishes, clinging to them for our fulfillment.
-And we don’t make them wrong.
-Instead, we support them in finding happiness somewhere else, if that’s what they want.
-Tough stuff.
-But why hang on to, and settle for, a relationship that’s not based on real love?
+We expect our partners to keep their commitments with us while we’re together.
+But if at some point they want to change the agreements, it doesn’t work to bind them – to hang onto them against their wishes, clinging to them for our fulfillment.

 “But I have a marriage license!”